YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/ElectronicsFirmwareAndSoftware/README.md

 ```

 * info.json ([Supporting Your Keyboard in QMK Configurator](https://docs.qmk.fm/#/reference_configurator_support))
-  * Build the [keymap](../Keymap) in the Keyboard Layout Editor
+  * build the [keymap](../Keymap) in the Keyboard Layout Editor
-  * Convert its raw data into .json format with the [QMK KLE-JSON Converter](https://qmk.fm/converter/)
+  * convert its raw data into .json format with the [QMK KLE-JSON Converter](https://qmk.fm/converter/)
-  * Override the existing contents of info.json with the converted contents
+  * override the existing contents of info.json with the converted contents
+  * in [QMK Configurator](https://config.qmk.fm/), press Ctrl+Shift+I to upload the new info.json file and check if it's correct.

 **/handwired/evk/1_3/keymaps/default**
 * readme.md - update
 * config.h - no change
 * keymap.c
-  * Look up the [default keycodes](https://docs.qmk.fm/#/faq_keymap?id=what-are-the-default-keycodes) and [customize The Layout To Your Liking](https://docs.qmk.fm/#/newbs_building_firmware?id=customize-the-layout-to-your-liking).
+  * look up the [default keycodes](https://docs.qmk.fm/#/faq_keymap?id=what-are-the-default-keycodes) and [customize The Layout To Your Liking](https://docs.qmk.fm/#/newbs_building_firmware?id=customize-the-layout-to-your-liking).
-  * Or, in [QMK Configurator](https://config.qmk.fm/) press Ctrl+Shift+I to upload the info.json file to QMK Configurator to test the key display.

 ### 1.3 Compile the Firmware
-In MSYS2 type
+In MSYS2, type
 ```c
 qmk compile -kb handwired/evk/v1_3 -km default
 ```
 The generated .hex file is located at /qmk_firmware/.build/handwired_evk_v1_3_default.hex on the local computer.

+Alternatively, open the [QMK Corfigurator](https://docs.qmk.fm/#/newbs_building_firmware_configurator), load /handwired/evk/v1_3, modify the keymap, compile, and generate the .hex file.

-### 1.4 Flash Firmware Onto the Micro-controller
+## 2. Flash Firmware Onto the Micro-controller
 Use the [Teensy Loader](https://www.pjrc.com/teensy/loader_win10.html) to flash the .hex file onto the Teensy 2.0.

-### 1.5 Use QMK Configurator to Build a Custom Keymap for the EVK (Optional)
-Use the [QMK Corfigurator](https://docs.qmk.fm/#/newbs_building_firmware_configurator) to load /handwired/evk/v1_3
-Modify the keymap, compile, and generate the .hex file

-## 2. Wire up the Keyboard Matrix
+## 3. Wire up the Keyboard Matrix
 The QMK keyboard matrix for the EVK v1.3 in /handwired/evk/1_3/1_3.h

 ```c